 Q. “What is” and “Who should be” the “Endorser” in regards to the proposal?

 A. The Endorser is usually the Principal Investigator or President of the Company.

 Q. What is the best way to protect proprietary information contained in our proposal?

 A. A Proprietary Notice is located on the bottom of Appendix A, “Proposal Cover Sheet”.

 Q. Can we use a consultant or subcontractor?

 A. As stated in the Solicitation, for a SBIR Phase I proposal, a minimum of two-thirds of the research and/or analytical effort, as measured by the budget, must be performed by the proposing small business concern, and the balance of one third may be outsourced to a consultant or subcontractor or a combination of the two.

 Q. Can a modification or update to a proposal be issued?

-A. An Offeror can submit changes, updates prior to the closing date.
-After the closing date, there is NO opportunity to modify or update a proposal unless the change is requested by the Contracting Officer.
+A. An Offeror can submit [changes and/or updates] prior to the closing date.
+After the closing date, there is NO opportunity to modify or update a proposal unless the change is requested by the Contracting Officer